Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Produce Started Event {#message-produce-started-event}

 The Message Produce Started Event is triggered when the message production process begins.
-It provides an opportunity to perform tasks or gather information before the message is sent.
+It provides an opportunity to perform tasks or gather information before middlewares execution.

 ```csharp
 services.AddKafka(